irwankilay/Super-Cashier/README.md

 # Python Project Pacmann - Super Cashier
-Super Cashier is a self-service cashier system which developed using Python programming language and connected with MySQL database.
+Super Cashier is a self-service cashier system which developed using Python programming language and connected with SQLite database.

 # Background problems
 Andi is the owner of a large supermarket in a city in Indonesia.
 Andi has plans to improve business processes by building a self-service